Advanced imaging technology eliminates the need for markers prior to surgery

 A comprehensive movement disorders center, Neurology Solutions offers therapeutic drug and surgical therapies, nutritional counseling, supplement therapies and an on-site physical therapy center providing physical therapy/sports medicine, occupational therapy, and cognitive and speech therapy for movement disorders.

-Deep Brain Stimulation Implant for Parkinson’s, Dystonia
+Deep Brain Stimulation Implant as Parkinson’s treatment and Dystonia treatment

 There is research suggesting that DBS also may slow the progression of Parkinson’s Disease.
 According to a 2014 report in Neurology Reviews, animal studies suggest that DBS of the subthalamic nucleus protects “against the progressive loss of nigral cells” associated with PD.
 Besides potentially slowing progression of the disease, the deep brain stimulator can provide a steady dose of electrical medication that is helpful with managing the on-cycling and off-cycling, or “peaks and valleys,” of oral medication.